Sinfest RSS feed

 Sinfest is a long-running webcomic that, for whatever reason, does not have its own syndication feed (at least not one that's current & maintained).
 So I made an RSS feed for it.

-Everyone is welcome to use this, but please consider setting your feed reader to request it no more than once or twice a day, to conserve bandwidth.
-The feed is only updated once a day anyway, so there's no point in checking it more frequently.
+Everyone is welcome to use this.
+If you have the option, consider setting your feed reader to request it no more than once or twice a day, to conserve bandwidth.
+(The comic, and therefore the feed, are only updated once a day anyway.)

 Sinfest is © Tatsuya Ishida.
 I am not affiliated with Ishida in any way, and have never even spoken with him.